The Truth About Effectiveness and Usefulness Of Mnemonics In Learning

 One way or the other, you have heard of amazing memory feats of mnemonists – memorizing decks of cards or thousands of digits.
 And all this seemingly effortlessly.

-Mnemonics definitely have power to stimulate imagination.
+Mnemonics definitely have the power to stimulate the imagination.
 And they definitely stimulated mine.

 Destination?
 To discover the true effectiveness and usefulness of mnemonics and master my memory.

 I still remember the first time when I had to practically use mnemonics.

 I failed one of my exams and I had to retake it.
 The problem was that I didn’t know when.

 I was convinced that the day would be announced very soon.